-- Did you click the “Schedule” button after modifying the date/time?
-For the post to publish, the Schedule button must be clicked.
+- Did you remember to click the “Schedule” button after editing the date/time settings?
+For the post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on your server resources, you could experience problems.
-If so, try reducing the number of scheduled posts and see if this solves the issue.
+Depending on the resources of your web server, you could experience problems.
+If so, try lowering the number of scheduled items and see if this solves the problem.

-You can automate various aspects of publishing and scheduling posts in WordPress with plugins.
+You can automate various aspects of publishing and scheduling your content in WordPress with plugins.

 Queuing Posts For Publishing

-Queue Posts is a free WP plugin that allows you to place new posts and pages in a queue for publishing later at a specified interval.
+Queue Posts is a free WordPress plugin that lets you queue new posts and pages for publishing later at a specified interval.

-When you create a new WordPress post or page, you have the option of queuing it for publishing later …
+Whenever you create a new WP post or page, you have the option of queuing your post …

 (Queue Posts – Settings)

-There are a number of WP plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress blogs).
+There are a number of WP plugins designed for “autoposting” or “autoblogging” (add content automatically to WordPress blogs).

-This plugin is especially useful if you plan to import a large number of blog posts, as you can set the Auto Post Scheduler to publish posts at whatever frequency you choose as well as specify a range of other settings …
+This plugin is especially useful when importing a large number of posts, as you can set the plugin to publish posts at whatever frequency you choose as well as specify a range of other settings …

 (AutoPost Scheduler Options)

-Although you may not want to use all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that lets you import bulk posts or article files into your WordPress site set these to automatically publish at regular or random intervals in the future.
+Although you may not need all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that lets you bulk import posts or article files into your WordPress site set these to automatically publish at regular or random intervals at a late date.

-For more details about this plugin, visit their website: WP Robot – WordPress Autoblogging Plugin
+For more information about this plugin, go here: WPRobot – WordPress Autoblogging Plugin